ivorybricks/TextAdventure/README.md

 # TextAdventure
-A "Choose Your Own Adventure" game.
+A simple "Choose Your Own Adventure" game.